tkbky/amazing_printer/README.md

 # supported colors: 'yellow', 'blue', 'green', 'red', 'black', 'magenta', 'cyan', 'white'
 ```

+### Global Configuration

+There are 2 ways to configure amazing printer globally.

+1. Inside the code.

+    ```python
+    from amazing_printer import configure

+    options = {
+        "indent": 8,
+    }

+    configure(options)
+    ```

+2. From a config file.

+    Name the config file as `.amazing_printer.yml` and place it inside the directory the python console is invoked or just your home directory (`~`).

+    Example of the config file.

+    ```yml
+    sort_keys: false
+    indent: 4
+    index: true
+    multiple_lines: true
+    color:
+      str: "red"
+      list: "green"
+      tuple: "blue"
+      none: "yellow"
+    ```

 ## Contributing

 0. Fork & clone the repository